‘Very Concerning Discrepancies’ Surrounding Mueller Report, Cites House Judiciary Chair

 Beginning even before his nomination for attorney general and continuing through his ultimately successful confirmation for the post, William Barr has been under scrutiny regarding how he would handle the eventual completion of Robert Mueller’s investigation into Russian interference in the 2016 election.
 As attorney general, he alone is in control of the report now that it has been delivered and critics have consistently pointed out that previous statements by Barr have strongly suggested that he might not feel an obligation to be forthcoming when the report landed, which it ultimately did on Friday.

 A source of that concern was a memo written by Barr which suggested a strong view of presidential power that feasibly allowed a president to shut down investigations such as this one with few checks or balances.
-The memo’s subject line was “Mueller’s ‘Obstruction’ Theory,” and it raised plenty of eyebrows when it was released, including among those who thought that Barr was competing for Donald Trump’s attention (and for consideration in the attorney general vacancy).
+The memo’s subject line was “Mueller’s ‘Obstruction’ Theory,” and it raised plenty of eyebrows when it was released, including among those who thought that Barr was competing for Donald Trump’s attention, and for consideration in the attorney general vacancy.

-Regardless, Barr in his letter to Congress Friday, which outlined the next steps for the Justice Department with respect to Mueller’s report, pledged “as much transparency as possible” when it comes to dissemination of the findings.
+Regardless, Barr, in his letter to Congress on Friday, which outlined the next steps for the Justice Department with respect to Mueller’s report, pledged “as much transparency as possible” when it comes to dissemination of the findings.

 Watch MSNBC for the latest. pic.twitter.com/xeCjAspV58